The 20 Best Opioid Induced Constipation Doctors Near Me in Arkansas, US

 English

-Danny Silver is an Emergency Medicine specialist and a Pain Medicine provider in Fayetteville, Arkansas.
+Danny Silver is a Family Medicine provider in Fort Smith, Arkansas.
 Dr. Silver is rated as an Advanced provider by MediFind in the treatment of Opioid Induced Constipation.
 His top areas of expertise are Chronic Pain, Myositis, Macrophagic Myofasciitis, and Schizoaffective Disorder.
-Dr. Silver is currently accepting new patients.

 Experienced in Opioid Induced Constipation